Bernard-LTW/Project1/README.md

 I will be choosing Ethereum(ETHUSD) as my cryptocurrency for this solution

+Ethereum

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
+4. The electronic ledger is password-protected
-4. The electronic ledger shows past records of the cryptocurrency selected up to one month.
+5. The electronic ledger shows past records of the cryptocurrency selected up to one month.
-5. The electronic ledger shows useful statistics such as overall gain/loss
+6. The electronic ledger shows useful statistics such as overall gain/loss
-6. The electronic ledger allows to convert from USD to the crypto or vice versa
+7. The electronic ledger allows to convert from USD to the crypto or vice versa